Classical and Quantum Mechanics via Lie algebras: Quantities

 \section{Quantities}

 Any fundamental description of physical systems must give account of the numerical values of quantities observable in experiments when the system under consideration is in a specified state.
 Moreover, the form and meaning of states, and of what is observable in principle, must be clearly defined.
-We consider an axiomatic conceptual foundation on the basis of quantities\footnote{ We deliberately avoid the notion of observables, since it is not clear on a fundamental level what it means to `observe' something, and since many things (such as the finne structure constant, neutrino masses, decay rates, scattering cross sections) which can be observed in nature are only indirectly related to what is traditionally called an `observable' in quantum mechanics.
+We consider an axiomatic conceptual foundation on the basis of quantities\footnote{ Quantities are formal, numerical properties associated to a given system in a given state.
+We deliberately avoid the notion of observables, since it is not clear on a fundamental level what it means to `observe' something, and since many things (such as the fine structure constant, neutrino masses, decay rates, scattering cross sections) which can be observed in nature are only indirectly related to what is traditionally called an `observable' in quantum mechanics.
 The related problem of how to interpret measurements is discussed in Section \ref{s.measurement}. } and their values, consistent with the conventions adopted by the International System of Units (SI) \cite{SI}, who declare: ''{\em A quantity in the general sense is a property ascribed to phenomena, bodies, or substances that can be quantified for, or assigned to, a particular phenomenon, body, or substance. [...]
 The value of a physical quantity is the quantitative expression of a particular physical quantity as the product of a number and a unit, the number being its numerical value.}''

 In different states, the quantities of a given system may have different values; the state (equivalently, the values determined by it) characterizes an individual system at a particular time.
 Theory must therefore define what to consider as quantities, what as states, and how a state assigns values to a quantity.
 Since quantities can be added, multiplied, compared, and integrated, the set of all quantities has an elaborate structure whose properties we formulate after the discussion of the following motivating example.